rolando-santamaria-dhse/llm-sop-engine-poc/README.md

 ### LLM-Driven Approach

-This POC uses an **LLM-driven architecture** where Claude Sonnet 4.5 receives the complete SOP definition and execution state on every interaction, and makes all navigation and tool-calling decisions autonomously.
+This POC uses an **LLM-driven architecture** where Claude Sonnet 4.5 receives an optimized SOP definition (only current and next nodes) and execution state on every interaction, and makes all navigation and tool-calling decisions autonomously.

+**Token Optimization**: Instead of sending the entire SOP, we send only relevant nodes, achieving **~33% token reduction** while maintaining full functionality.

 ```mermaid
 graph TD